 2: Arrow OS is a minimalistic ROM without Google apps and is meant to keep things clean and simple.

-4: Pixel Plus UI is an optimised ROM that takes inspiration from other Android skins to give you a balanced set of features and punctually delivers the latest security patches from Google.
+4: Pixel Plus UI is an optimized ROM that takes inspiration from other Android skins to give you a balanced set of features and punctually delivers the latest security patches from Google.

 It’s recommended to watch the necessary videos or consult an expert before going through the process if you’re not experienced.

-It might remove features like FM Radio & Voice-over-LTE, and some camera features might be removed too.
+It might remove features like FM Radio and voice-over-LTE, and some camera features might be removed too.
 Thankfully, there are several Google camera ports for the Mi A1, which significantly improve camera quality.